How to Write a Services Page for Your Business Website

 In this case, you want them to head over to the contact page and inquire—whether that’s scheduling a call or filling out a form.

-By following the Services page template above, you can effectively showcase the value of your offerings and inspire website visitors to inquire.
+By following the Services page copywriting template above, you can effectively showcase the value of your offerings and inspire website visitors to inquire.